Micah Hyde (American football): College career

 Hyde was heavily recruited coming out of high school and received scholarship offers from numerous schools including Iowa, Ball State, Bowling Green, Miami (OH), Ohio, and Toledo.
-He was ranked as a two-star dual-threat quarterback by Rivals.com He ran the 40-yard dash in 4.45 seconds, had a 3.2 grade point average at Fostoria and scored a 20 on his ACT.
+He was ranked as a two-star dual-threat quarterback by Rivals.com He ran the 40-yard dash in 4.45 seconds, had a 3.2 GPA at Fostoria and scored a 20 on his ACT.

 Hyde ultimately decided to play for the Iowa Hawkeyes and competed mainly on special teams and on a defense that had 11 players who would go on to be drafted into the NFL.
 He received his first college playing time in a game against Northern Iowa and contributed one tackle on special teams.
 He also appeared against the Michigan Wolverines and recorded two tackles.

 During his sophomore year, Hyde played a much more expanded role on defense and started all 13 games at cornerback.
 He made his first big impact in a game against the Ball State Cardinals, where he forced a fumble and intercepted a pass.
 Later in the season when the Hawkeyes played Michigan State, Hyde scored his first touchdown on a lateral from teammate Tyler Sash late in the first quarter.
 He finished the season with a career-high in tackles with 82, 58 of them solo, with 4 interceptions.
 His performance led to him being named as an honorable mention to the All-Big Ten team.

 After the successes of his second year, Hyde was rotated between free safety and cornerback during spring practice and started the first two games at safety.
 He was moved back to cornerback against Pittsburgh and had two interceptions, the second winning the game for the Hawkeyes as it allowed them to run the clock out.
 He finished the year with 72 tackles (1.5 for loss), 3 interceptions, and a forced fumble.
 He was named an honorable mention to the All-Big Ten team.

 In his final year with the Hawkeyes, Hyde was named a first-team All-Big Ten selection and also won the Tatum-Woodson Award, annually given to the best defensive back in the conference.
 He finished his career starting every game for three consecutive seasons.
 He finished his senior year with 78 tackles, 14 defensed passes, an interception, three forced fumbles and two fumble recoveries.